anytko/task_management_app/component_list.md

 ### AddTask
 This component adds tasks to the TastList component.
 It uses a form to gather information about the new event, such as task name, time, description, and how the user feels about the event to color code the entry on the calendar.

-### CheckBox
+### NavBar
-This component functions to remove crossed-out tasks from the past tasks section and move them back, unchecked, to the current tasks section.
+This component uses HashRouter to navigate between calendar and contact form components.